adrorodri/adrorodri/README.md

 <img src="https://cdn.worldvectorlogo.com/logos/angular-icon.svg" width="auto" height="20" />
 Angular (and currently learning Flutter too :sunglasses: )!

-Also love anything that has to do with Raspberry, Arduinos and 3D Printing!
+Also love anything that has to do with Raspberry, Arduinos, Home Automation and 3D Printing!
 And of course, love programming memes :satisfied: !!

 Currently working at :computer: [Mojix](https://mojix.com) and :books: [UPB](https://www.upb.edu)